lightninglabs/L402/protocol-specification.md

 ### Security Considerations

-If a client’s LSAT is intercepted by Mallory, which possible if the transmission is not encrypted in some way such as TLS, the LSAT can be used by Mallory and the LSAT proxy would not be able to distinguish this usage as illicit.
+If a client’s LSAT is intercepted by Mallory, which is possible if the transmission is not encrypted in some way such as TLS, the LSAT can be used by Mallory and the LSAT proxy would not be able to distinguish this usage as illicit.

 LSAT authentication is also vulnerable to spoofing by counterfeit servers.
 If a client slightly mistypes the URL of a desired backend service, they become